-1. This report presents the findings of a detailed Agricultural Land Classification (ALC) survey of 14.7 hectares at Money Hill, on the eastern edge of Ashby-de-la-Zouch.
-The survey was commissioned by the Land Use Planning Unit (LUPU) of the Ministry of Agriculture, Fisheries and Food (MAFF) in connection with the North West Leicestershire Local Plan (representation 6198).

-2. Virtually the whole site was mapped in detail as part of a larger ALC survey carried out in February 1994 (ADAS, 1994).
-This survey was verified by additional soil pits, and the very small (1.0 ha) part of the site not covered by the 1994 report was examined, by the Resource Planning Team (RPT) of the ADAS Huntingdon Statutory Group, Cambridge, in June 1996.
+- 1. This report presents the findings of a detailed Agricultural Land Classification (ALC) survey of 14.6 hectares south-east of Money Hill Farm, on the eastern edge of Ashby-de-la-Zouch.
+The survey was commissioned by the Land Use Planning Unit (LUPU) of the Ministry of Agriculture, Fisheries and Food (MAFF) in connection with the North West Leicestershire Local Plan, wherein the land is the southernmost of two areas being considered for development post-2006. - 2.
+The whole site was mapped in detail as part of a larger ALC survey carried out in February 1994 (ADAS, 1994).
+This survey was verified with additional soil pits by the Resource Planning Team (RPT) of the ADAS Huntingdon Statutory Group, Cambridge, in June 1996.
 The present report is based very largely on the 1994 survey, augmented and updated as appropriate, and now supersedes all previous work at the site.
-Prior to 1994, the published 1:63 360 scale provisional ALC map (MAFF, 1971) showed the site to be nearly all Grade 4 but with a small area of Grade 3 land in the north.
+Prior to 1994, the published 1:63 360 scale provisional ALC map (MAFF, 1971) showed the site to be Grade 4. - 3.
+At the time of survey in 1996 most of the site was a mixture of rape and permanent grass.
+Other, non-agricultural, land which was not surveyed consists of a small area of woodland south of Lawn Barn and a track along the south western boundary. - 4.
+The land has been classified in accordance with MAFF's revised guidelines and criteria for grading the quality of agricultural land (MAFF, 1988).
+A description of the ALC grades and subgrades is given in Appendix I.